Lincoln County, Kansas

-Lincoln County (standard abbreviation: LC) is a county located in the U.S. state of Kansas.
+Lincoln County is a county located in the U.S. state of Kansas.
+Its county seat and largest city is Lincoln Center.
 As of the 2020 census, the county population was 2,939.
-The largest city and county seat is Lincoln Center.
+The county was named after Abraham Lincoln, the 16th president of the United States.

 History

 For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.
 In 1802, Spain returned most of the land to France, but keeping title to about 7,500 square miles.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.

 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 In 1867, Lincoln County was established.

 Lincoln county is among those in Kansas that are part of the depopulation of the Great Plains.